Published in The Dead Mule School of Southern Literature (February 2016).

 The man swiped his credit card and signed across the little screen.
 He glanced over at the other two and said, “Corrine.”
 The rs sounded just like they were supposed to in French, folded back over themselves, like little halves of rs rather than the full letter.

 Nakia’s lips seemed to move on their own as she turned to the man collecting his bags, his receipt in her outstretched hand, her mouth a wide smile.
 “I’m real glad I got to talk to you guys.
 I hope you have a good day, and come back by if there’s anything else you need.
 There’s everything here, really.”
 Nakia heard the sound of her own rs, like she was dragging them across asphalt when compared to “Corrine.”

 The younger man took the receipt as the other two walked past him toward the exit, still pointing and talking.
 “Thank you.”
 He smiled again, warmly, as he lifted the bags and turned away.

 For a second Nakia pictured herself tossing off her store apron and rounding the end of the counter, grasping his hand and running right past the others with him in tow, taking him through the cool whoosh of the automatic glass doors and into the blazing heat and light of the vast world outside.

-Nakia’s chest felt fluttery and full and her legs nearly started to tremble as she watched him catch up to the other two.
+Nakia’s chest felt fluttery and full, her legs trembling, as she watched him step quickly toward the other two.
 She reached up, tugging on one of her thin braids, and whispered as he disappeared into the sunlight haloed around the doors, “Mercy, mercy, mercy.”